-6 1.2 miles - Wachusett Street off Route 68,
+1.2 miles - Wachusett Street off Route 68, Rutland to Holden line Park at Wachusett Street just west of Route 68.

-Rutland to Holden line Park at Wachusett Street just west of Route 68.
+Park at Wachusen Street just west or Route 68.
 Travel south 1.2 miles to the Holden line or a bit beyond.
 This section of trail is complete.
-Return to the parking lot to complete the 2.4-mile round-trip.
+Return to the parking lot to complete the 2.4mile round-trip.
 To continue, travel on Wachusett Street west to Glenwood Road less than 2 miles, then travel north (right) approximately 1 mile on Glenwood to the bottom of a hill where the former railroad crosses.

-7. 1.6 miles - Glernwood Road to Route 56, Rutland
+1.6 miles - Glenwood Road to Route 56, Rutland

 Park at the Glenwood Road trail entrance one mile north of Wachusett Street.
-Travel west on the completed rail trail 1.6 miles to end before Route 56.
+Travel wext on the completed rail trail 1.6 miles to end before Route 56.
 See views of Moulton Pond.
-When the tunnel under Route 56 is developed you will be able to continue thru to the west will be able to continue thru to the west
+When the tunnel under Route 56 is developed you will be able to continue thru to the west. be able to continue thru to the west.

-4.1 miles - Miles Road, Rutland, to Route 122, Oakham just west of Old Turnpike Rd.
+- 4.1 miles Miles Road, Rutland, to Route 122, Oakham just west of Old Turnpike Rd.
 Park at Miles Road entrance.
 Travel west over Thayer Pond, through the long, beautiful, mossy Charnock cut, then through the Charnock tunnel.
 Continue west across Barrack Hill Road, cross the paved Rutland State Park entrance road, the Midstate Trail intersection and travel over Muddy Pond west to outlet.
-Parking available at the Rutland State Park entrance road, at Route 122 at the Midstate Trail, and at Route 122 just west of Old Tumpike Road.

-9 2+ miles - Route 122, just west of Old Turnpike Road, Oakham, to Route 122 crossing, to Coldbrook Road, Oakham ontinue west from Muddy Pond outlet to where the trail crosses Route122.
-Cross Rte 122 with great caution, pass over WG's 110' bridge and continue to Coldbrook Rd.
-The section was constructed in 2010 with the final stone dust 'paving' planned for 2011.

-10. 1.3 miles - Coldbrook Rd, Oakham to Ware

-River crossing in Barre Construction planned for 2012.
+Parking available at the Rutland State Park entrance road, at Route 122 at the Midstate Trail, and at Route 122 just west of Old Turnpike Road. - 2+ miles Route 122, just west of Old Turnpike Road, Oakham, to Route 122 crossing, to Coldbrook Road, Oakham Continue west from Muddy Pond outlet to where the trail crosses Route122.
+Cross Rte.
+122 with great caution, pass over WG's 110' bridge and continue to Coldbrook Rd.
+The section was constructed in 2010 with the final stone dust 'paving' planned for 2011. - 13 miles Coldbrook Rd, Oakham to Ware River crossing in Barre Construction planned for 2012.
 Available now as unimproved route.

-Mass Central Rail Trail (MCRT) Progress Map Sterling Center to Oakham www.wachusettareenways.org
+Mass Central Rail Trail (MCRT) Progress Map Sterling Center to Oakham

-Wachusett Greenways Box 121, Holden MA 01520
+Wachusett Greenways Box 121, Holden MA 01520 www.wachusettgreenways.org